IlyaGusev/unmerge/PHASE2.md

 ## Conclusion

 Phase 2 represents a landmark achievement in the UNMERGE project, delivering 100% success across all planned objectives while establishing a robust foundation for subsequent phases.
-The systematic creation of 72 diverse target models using four different merging methodologies provides an unprecedented testbed for causal unmerging research.
+The systematic creation of 72 diverse target models using four different merging methodologies provides an unprecedented testbed for unmerging research.

 The phase's success demonstrates the viability of large-scale model merging for research purposes and validates the experimental design choices made in the original proposal.
 The clear separation between known, unknown, and mixed model groups creates optimal conditions for rigorous decomposition algorithm testing and validation.

-Most significantly, Phase 2's outputs directly enable the core innovation of the UNMERGE project: establishing causally verifiable frameworks for model capability attribution.
+Most significantly, Phase 2's outputs directly enable the core innovation of the UNMERGE project: establishing verifiable frameworks for model capability attribution.
 With ground truth available (known group), negative controls established (unknown group), and realistic test cases prepared (mixed group), the project is optimally positioned to demonstrate the practical viability of sparse coding approaches to neural network interpretability.

 The technical infrastructure developed in Phase 2, including automated configuration generation, systematic metadata tracking, and robust error handling, provides a scalable foundation for extending the research to larger model families and more complex task combinations in future work.